Sxtanna/odin/README.md

 loop ({Bit Expr}) // repeats a block of code stop              // cancels the repetition of a loop

-redo              // reruns the entire file redo {Int}        // ^ that but a certain amount of times
 ```

 ##### Property